What is self directed learning? What are the small but effective tricks to master it? Read on!

 - Accepting a range of viewpoints using Mind Mapping or Infographics.

-- Comparing and analysing student maps that help the students in identifying differences.
+- Comparing and analyzing student maps that help the students in identifying differences.

 - Using reflective methods such as journaling and conversation helps to discuss the relational consequences and impacts on social circumstances and the common environment.